nf-core/eager/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
 Note that multiple profiles can be loaded, for example: `-profile standard,docker` - the order of arguments is important!

+#### Basic profilesr
+These are basic profiles which primarily define where you derive the pipeline's software packages from.
+These are typically the profiles you would use if you are running the pipeline on your own PC (vs. a HPC cluster).

 * `standard`
     * The default profile, used if `-profile` is not specified at all.
     * Runs locally and expects all software to be installed and available on the `PATH`.
-* `uzh`
-    * A profile for the University of Zurich Research Cloud
-    * Loads Singularity and defines appropriate resources for running the pipeline.
 * `docker`
     * A generic configuration profile to be used with [Docker](http://docker.com/)
     * Pulls software from dockerhub: [`nfcore/eager`](http://hub.docker.com/r/nfcore/eager/)
 * `singularity`
     * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
     * Pulls software from singularity-hub
-* `binac`
-    * A profile for the BinAC cluster at the University of Tuebingen
-    * Loads Singularity and defines appropriate resources for running the pipeline
 * `conda`
     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
     * Pulls most software from [Bioconda](https://bioconda.github.io/)
  * `awsbatch`
     * A generic configuration profile to be used with AWS Batch.
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters
 * `none`
     * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

+#### Institution Specific Profiles
+These are profiles specific to certain clusters, and are centrally  maintained at [nf-core/configs](`https://github.com/nf-core/configs`).
+Those listed below are regular users of EAGER2, if you don't see your own insitition here check the [nf-core/configs](`https://github.com/nf-core/configs`) repository.

+* `uzh`
+    * A profile for the University of Zurich Research Cloud
+    * Loads Singularity and defines appropriate resources for running the pipeline.
+* `binac`
+    * A profile for the BinAC cluster at the University of Tuebingen
+    * Loads Singularity and defines appropriate resources for running the pipeline
+* `shh`
+   * A profiler for the SDAG cluster at the Department of Archaeogenetics of the Max-Planck-Institute for the Science of Human History
+   * Loads Singularity and defines approriate resources for running the pipeline

 ### `--reads`
 Use this to specify the location of your input FastQ files.
 The files maybe either from a single, or multiple samples.
 For example: